Delve.ai

 AI Generated Persona

-AI generated persona will help you create more relevant and up-to-date persona in an automated manner.
-It is particularly useful in the current era of fast changing consumer behaviors that generate high amounts of data.
+AI generated personas help you develop relevant and up-to-date personas in an automated manner.
+They are critical in an era of rapidly changing consumer behavior that generates vast user data.

 6 Min Read